missystar/Went/FAQ.md

 Welcome to the place of questions asked a million times!
 Get your answer here.
 Again. :smile_cat:

+**Q: There are similar projects, why won't you stop work?**

+A: In simple words: Because we truly believe in our App, are very passionate about it and love Android.
+We don't do this for money, fame, nor to be "the cool kids on the block".
+Please see our note on [similar projects](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Similar-Projects).

 **Q: Why are you working on detection of IMSI-Catchers?**